OfficialNitesh/OfficialNitesh/README.md

 ## About Me

-I'm Nitesh, a pre-final year student at NSUT focused on backend engineering, problem solving, and building systems that improve execution and productivity.
+I'm Nitesh, a pre final year student at NSUT focused on backend engineering, problem solving, and building systems that improve execution and productivity.

-I enjoy building scalable applications, experimenting with systems, and creating projects that combine discipline with technology.
+I enjoy building scalable applications, experimenting with systems, and creating real world projects.

-Software engineering has remained a strong interest of mine for years, and I'm constantly learning through projects, DSA, and real-world development.
+Software engineering has remained a strong interest of mine for years, and I'm constantly learning through projects, DSA, and real world development.

 ---